Pelham brothers help lead PFD as Fire Chief and Deputy Chief - Shelby County Reporter

 By NATHAN HOWELL | Special to the Reporter

-PELHAM — With more than 24 years of service in the fire service, Pelham Fire Department Battalion Chief Danny Reid recently received a promotion from to Deputy Chief of the department.
+PELHAM — With more than 24 years of experience in fire service, Pelham Fire Department Battalion Chief Danny Reid recently received a promotion from to Deputy Chief of the department.

 Reid comes from a family of firefighters, including his dad, who is retired Montevallo Fire Chief Bill Reid, two of his brothers, who serve for the Alabaster Fire Department, and his other brother, who happens to be Pelham Fire Chief Mike Reid.

-Though Danny is the brother of his chief, he was given to special consideration or unfair advantage, and to ensure fairness Chief Mike Reid removed himself from the promotion process to clear any doubts.
+Though Danny is the brother of his chief, he wasn’t given any special consideration or an unfair advantage, and to ensure fairness Chief Mike Reid removed himself from the promotion process to clear any doubts.
 However, he expressed how proud he was of his brother and is looking forward to working with him.

 “I just sat back and watched the process play out,” Mike said.
 “We had a panel conduct the process and ultimately he was selected as the best candidate by them and officially recommended to me.
 At that point, I was able to name him Deputy Chief.”